Is Korean Food Healthy?

 K-bbq, cheesy corn dogs, and fried chicken...It might taste good, but is it good for you?

-However, Koreans in Korea have a tendency to believe that having a diet high in western foods such as pasta, cheese and bread to be unhealthy.
+But Koreans have a tendency to believe that having a diet high in western foods such as pasta, cheese and bread to be unhealthy.
 When Koreans go on diets, they tend to stick to Korean meals and try to avoid western foods.

 With all these varying beliefs on Korean cuisine, we can't help and wonder...is Korean food healthy? 🤔